stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace-auto-backup/index.md

 prod-3-app-sample-mysql-3          */5 * * * *            Ready   11m
 ```

-Let's check the YAML of one of the `BackupConfiguration`s,
+Let's check the YAML of one of these `BackupConfiguration`s,

 ```bash
 $ kubectl get backupconfiguration -n backup prod-1-app-sample-mysql-1 -o yaml